montefra/montefra.github.io/_posts/2017-11-16-testing-mysql.markdown

 ## A simple MyQSL query

-For a project at work I had to add a simple function to get a number from a [MySQL](https://www.mysql.com/) table, increase it, add it back and return the number.
+In one of my projects I had to add a function to get a number from a [MySQL](https://www.mysql.com/) table, increase it, add it back and return the number.
 This is more or less it: